IF POTATO COVERED WITH NARROW LEAVES - WHAT IT IS AND HOW TO FIGHT

 Mosaic leaf curl

 Mosaic leaf twisting is caused by a virus.
 It is transmitted mechanically, by aphids, bedbugs and a potato cow.
-With a severe defeat, crop losses can reach from 15 to 70%, and with a mixed infection, more.
+With a severe defeat, crop losses can reach from 15 to 70%, and with a mixed infection, and more.
 Symptoms of the disease

 on potatoes are very different and depend on the variety, the conditions of its cultivation, the strain of the pathogen, the type of infection, the time of its manifestation.
 It is worth noting that this disease does not cover the lower physiologically old leaves.